Ways not to work so hard

 Split by the box.

-If you've got a booming hive you want to split in the spring, don't look for the queen, don't look for brood, just split it by boxes.
-The bottom two boxes that are seriously occupied by bees probably have brood in them.
+One of the upsides of smaller boxes is that you can manage the hives "by the box" rather than "by the frame".
+Heddon was one of the first proponents of this style of management and it was one of the selling points of his hive "back in the day."
+If you run all eight frame mediums and you've got a booming hive you want to split in the spring, don't look for the queen, don't look for brood, just split it by the box.
+Even with deeps a booming hive that has the bottom two boxes seriously occupied by bees probably has brood in both of them.
 Of course success is mostly dependent on being able to guess pretty accurately that you have brood and stores in both boxes.
 If you're wrong, you'll end up with one box empty after only a day or so.
 But if you are right, you've saved a lot of work.
 With eight frame mediums (which are half the volume of a ten frame deep) the odds of this working on a hive that is at least four boxes (the equivalent of two ten frame deeps) is twice as good.
 By going every other box you maximize the odds of getting brood and stores in both resulting colonies.
 You just deal the boxes like cards.
 Put a bottom board on each side and do "one for you and one for you" until you're done.
+Then add two empty boxes (full of frames of course and drawn comb if you have it...) on top.
 Come back in a month and see how they are doing.

 Anything less than four eight frame mediums, in my experience, is not really strong enough to split and expect it to build quickly.
 If you make weak splits they languish before they finally get going.
 If you make strong splits they don't usually miss a beat.
 The queenless half goes to gathering the flow while they raise a new queen, and the queenright half continues to build a population.
 The bees are not idle in either case so things build up reasonably quickly.
 A weak split, though, will be struggling to make ends meet.
 A colony is an ecomony.
 It has to meet it's overhead before it can really prosper.
 If you make a strong split it can continue to prosper.
 If you make a weak split it has to struggle it's way back up to breaking even before it can prosper.

-The ideal time for a walk away split is two weeks before the main flow.
+The ideal time for a walk away split is two weeks before the main flow, assuming they have not swarmed yet.
 It will have the least impact on the honey crop and the queen will be well fed and well bred.

 If you let the bees requeen themselves you'll breed bees that can and do requeen themselves.
 Bees in nature have this selective pressure on them.
 Bees that are constantly requeened by the beekeeper do not have this selective pressure on them.
 I would only requeen if the hive seems to be failing and I would do so from a hive that is successful at requeening themselves.